-Cairo Declaration on Human Rights in Islam Adopted and issued at the Nineteenth Islamic Conference of Foreign Ministers on 5 August, 1990.
+Cairo Declaration on Human Rights in Islam

-The Member States of the Organization of the Islamic Conference,
+Adopted and issued at the Nineteenth Islamic Conference of Foreign Ministers on 5 August, 1990.

-Reaffirming the civilizing and historical role of the Islamic Ummah which God made the best nation that has given mankind a universal and well-balanced civilization in which harmony is established between this life and the hereafter and knowledge is combined with faith; and the role that this Ummah should play to guide a humanity confused by competing trends and ideologies and to provide solutions to the chronic problems of this materialistic civilization. - The Cairo Declaration on Human Rights in Islam, 1990
+The Member States of the Organization of the Islamic Conference, faith; and the role that this Ummah should play to guide a humanity confused by competing trends and ideologies and to provide solutions to the chronic problems of this materialistic civilization. - The Cairo Declaration on Human Rights in Islam, 1990